AX-0/FridgeFusion/test.md

+I have taken into account your dietary requirements and allergies.
+Here's a recipe you can try with the given ingredients:

-## Vegan Lactose-Free Steak Sandwich with Fried Egg
+## Lactose-Free Fried Egg and Steak Sandwich

-Ingredients:
-- Vegan steak (such as seitan or tofu)
-- Vegan bread (check for wheat-free option)
-- Vegan butter or oil for frying
+**Ingredients:**
-- Vegan egg substitute (e.g., chickpea flour mixed with water)
+- Fried egg
-- Dairy-free milk alternative (such as almond milk, soy milk, or rice milk)
-- Salt and pepper to taste

-Instructions:
-1. Prepare the vegan steak according to the package instructions.
-2. In a small bowl, mix the vegan egg substitute with the dairy-free milk alternative.
-Season with salt and pepper.
-3. Heat the vegan butter or oil in a frying pan over medium heat.
-4. Dip the vegan bread into the vegan egg mixture, ensuring it is fully coated.
-5. Place the bread in the heated pan and cook until golden brown on both sides.
-Set aside.
-6. In the same pan, cook the vegan steak until heated through.
+- Steak
+- Lactose-free bread

+**Instructions:**
+1. Heat a pan on medium heat and cook the steak as desired (rare, medium, well-done).
+2. Once cooked, remove the steak from the pan and let it rest for a few minutes.
+3. While the steak is resting, fry the egg in a separate pan until the desired level of doneness is achieved.
+4. Toast two slices of lactose-free bread.
-7. Assemble the sandwich by layering the cooked vegan steak on one slice of the bread, followed by the fried egg substitute.
-Top with the remaining slice of bread.
+5. Assemble the sandwich by placing the cooked steak on one slice of bread, followed by the fried egg.
+6. Top it off with the other slice of bread.
-8. Serve the vegan steak sandwich warm and enjoy!
+7. Cut the sandwich in half, and it's ready to serve.

-Note: Pay close attention to the labels of all ingredients to ensure they are vegan, lactose-free, and free from wheat and nuts to accommodate allergies.
+Please note: The extra ingredient here is the lactose-free bread.
+Please make sure it adheres to your dietary requirements and allergies.
+Also, there was a mention of a shoe in the ingredient list, which is not a food item.
+So, the shoe ingredient will be ignored.

+Enjoy your Lactose-Free Fried Egg and Steak Sandwich!